islajr/learn-java/roadmap/3-build-tools/gradle.md

 Let's discuss some key differences between Gradle and Maven:

-- Gradle is a build automation system that uses a Groovy-based DSL (domain-specific language ) whie Maven is a software project management system that is primarily used for java projects.
+- **Gradle** is a build automation system that uses a Groovy-based DSL (domain-specific language ) while **Maven** is a software project management system that is primarily used for java projects.

-- It does not use an XML file for declaring the project configuration.
-It uses an XML file for declaring the project, its dependencies, the build order, and its required plugin.
+- **Gradle** does not use an XML file for declaring the project configuration while **Maven** uses an XML file for declaring the project, its dependencies, the build order, and its required plugin.

-- It is based on a graph of task dependencies that do the work.
-It is based on the phases of the fixed and linear model.
+- **Gradle** is based on a graph of task dependencies that do the work, while **Maven** is based on the phases of the fixed and linear model.

-- In Gradle, the main goal is to add functionality to the project.
-In maven, the main goal is related to the project phase.
+- In **Gradle**, the main goal is to add functionality to the project.
+In **maven**, the main goal is related to the project phase.

-- Gradle avoids the work by tracking input and output tasks and only runs the tasks that have been changed.
+- **Gradle** avoids the work by tracking input and output tasks and only runs the tasks that have been changed.
 Therefore, it gives a faster performance.
- Maven does not use the build cache; thus, its build time is slower than Gradle.
+ **Maven** does not use the build cache; thus, its build time is slower than Gradle.

-- Gradle is highly customizable; it provides a wide range of IDE support custom builds.
-Maven has a limited number of parameters and requirements, so customization is a bit complicated.
+- **Gradle** is highly customizable; it provides a wide range of IDE support custom-builds. **Maven** has a limited number of parameters and requirements, so customization is a bit complicated.

-Gradle avoids the compilation of Java.
+- Gradle avoids the compilation of Java.
 The compilation is mandatory in Maven.